-Do you like to know the trees you’re looking at when you hike, camp or generally spend time outside?
-If so, let’s a look at some of Minnesota’s most common and coolest trees.
+Do you like to know the trees you’re looking at when you’re outside doing your favorite activities?
+I do, too!
+Let’s take a look at some of Minnesota’s most common trees we find around the Twin Cities.

 I’m no expert, but I’m the type that likes to know: Is this a birch or an aspen?
 Is this a red pine or a white pine?
-What are these towering trees we find all over the Cities?
+What’s that towering tree over there?

 So I’ve educated myself over the years as I’ve spent time outside.